Cohen-Macaulayness of absolute integral closures: (Ind-)Cohen--Macaulay complexes

 Even though the above definition is formulated for all finite dimensional schemes, we shall only use it when $X$ is topologically noetherian.
 In the rest of this section, we make some elementary remarks on this notion and show why it captures the condition on parameters in good cases (Corollary~\ref{CatCohCM}).

-\begin{remark} Definition~\ref{CMDerived} is obviously not equivalent to the usual definition of Cohen-Macaulayness when specialized to modules, e.g., the $0$ module is always cohomologically CM but is not Cohen-Macaulay in the usual sense (as it violates the support property).
+\begin{remark} Definition~\ref{CMDerived} is obviously not equivalent to the usual definition of Cohen--Macaulayness when specialized to modules, e.g., the $0$ module is always cohomologically CM but is not Cohen--Macaulay (as it violates the support property).
 Hence, it might be better to dub the notion in Definition~\ref{CMDerived} as ``weakly cohomologically CM" but we do not do so.
-We also remark that a closely related notion of Cohen-Macaulay complexes was introduced by Roberts in \cite[Definition 2]{RobertsCMGR}. \end{remark}
+We also remark that a closely related notion of Cohen--Macaulay complexes was introduced by Roberts in \cite[Definition 2]{RobertsCMGR}. \end{remark}

 \begin{remark} Say $X$ is a biequidimensional noetherian scheme of dimension $n$, i.e., $X$ has finite Krull dimension and any maximal chain of specializations in $X$ has length $n=\dim(X)$.
 Then $\dim(\mathcal{O}_{X,x}) + \dim(\overline{\{x\}}) = n$ for all $x \in X$ as the left side is the length of some maximal chain of specializations in $X$.
 Definition~\ref{CMDerived} can thus be also reformulated as follows for such $X$: an object $M \in D_{qc}(X)$ is cohomologically CM exactly when $R\Gamma_x(K_x) \in D^{\geq n-\dim(\overline{\{x\}})}$ for all $x \in X$. \end{remark}